jhpyle/docassemble/_docs/config.md

 want to set it to `false` if backing up the SQL database could lead to the exhaustion of hard drive space.

+## <a name="sql ping"></a>Avoiding SQL errors

+If your **docassemble** server runs in an environment in which persistent SQL connections will periodically be severed, you can set `sql ping` to `True` in order to avoid errors.

+{% highlight yaml %}
+sql ping: True
+{% endhighlight %}

+There is an overhead cost to using this, so only enable this if you get SQL errors when trying to connect after a period of inactivity.

 ## <a name="appname"></a><a name="brandname"></a>Branding

 The `appname` and `brandname` directives control the name of the